iterative/dvc.org/static/docs/philosophy/related-technologies.md

    - DVC optimizes checksum calculation.

+   - Git-annex is data file centric-system where DVC is an ML workflow-centric.
+   When a project is cloned by `git clone` data files won't be cloned (for both DVC and Git-annex) because files content is stored in a separate data remotes .
+   However, DVC metafiles will be cloned correctly from any Git server and ML workflow can be easily reproduced with another data files.

-   - Git-annex is data file centric-system and it requires to use special data remote to transfer data in addition to Git remotes to transfer code.
+   Git-annex is data file centric-system and it requires to use special data remote to transfer data in addition to Git remotes to transfer code.
 As a result, `git clone` is not enough to reuse a repository.
 In contrast, DVC was designed to support ML workflow where data file versioning is just a piece of it.